 5 cups of unbleached flour

 2 1/4 teaspoons of yeast

-Add ingredients in order given above to bread machine.
+Add the bread ingredients (do not add the extra eggs for decoration) in the precise order given above to bread machine.
 Process for dough cycle.
-Roll and shape into braided rings.
+Roll and shape into twisted or braided rings.
 Let rise.
 Bake at 340 degrees for apporoximately 20-25 minutes.
-This bread can also have colored raw eggs put in the braids before baking.
+Place your decorative eggs (raw), just before baking.
 They will cook to hard boiled egg stage.
-After baking, cool and frost with 2 cups powered sugar mixed with apporximately 1/4 cup milk and 1/2 teaspoons vanilla extract, then sprinkle with non-pareils.Share on Facebook
+After baking, dust very lightly with powdered sugar and place assortment of garden herbs or edible petals in the center .